K10ForTheWin/Text_Analysis_Technobabble/README.md

 <img src="https://raw.githubusercontent.com/K10ForTheWin/Text_Analysis_Technobabble/master/wordcloud_out/Barclay.png" width="100%"/>

+### Python file descriptions

-htm-process.py
+### htm-process.py
--Uses line comphrehensions to generate urls for series using episode number ranges.
+  - Call this method first to scrape website for scripts -Uses line comphrehensions to generate urls for series using episode number ranges.
   -Uses BeautifulSoup to get the contents of the webpage, writes to plain text files

-ProcessAllScripts-2.py
+### ProcessAllScripts-2.py
--Concatenates multiline character dialogue into single lines -Saves character's spoken lines into dictionary where character name is the key and value is the dialogue -Creates folder data_char_lines to store each series as a folder and each character's dialogue as a file within the appropriate series folder
+  - Extracts lines of dialogue from full script, ignoring erroneous text
+  - Concatenates multiline character dialogue into single lines
+  - Saves character's spoken lines into dictionary where {key: value} are represented as {character_name: lines_of_dialogue}.
+  - Generates content for data_char_lines, with a folder per series with character's dialogue as text files stored within the folder.

-FilterFiles.py
+### FilterFiles.py
--Uses file size to calculate a cutoff point for character files to keep -Natural cutoff occurs at top 100 characters
+  - Uses file size to calculate a cutoff point for character files to keep
+  - Natural cutoff occurs at top ~100 characters

-processWords.py
+### processWords.py
--loads in stopwords list (words to be removed from analysis) from nltk standard package and personal, curated list of stopwords collected through NLP projects in school
+  - Uses files in resources/ folder to create stopwords list (words to be removed from analysis) from nltk standard package and personal, curated list of stopwords collected       through NLP projects in school.
--Removes stopwords and punctuation from dialogue -Counts words, sorts by count
+  - Removes stopwords and punctuation from words dictionary.
+  - Create word frequency dictionary per character.
--Makes a Word Cloud image of top words using Python package wordcloud
+  - Generates a Word Cloud image of top words for files listed in char_lines_top_100